sakshar/rambler/README.md

   required:
   -g path to the fasta file containing the draft/reference genome -n id of the contig that is being re-assembled
-  -b approximate start position of the repeat region in the contig sequence from the draft genome -e approximate end position of the repeat region in the contig sequence from the draft genome -o path to the directory where RAmbler will put all the generated outputs (always put the same one as run.sh) -s estimated length of the repeat resolved contig in bp
+  -b approximate start position of the repeat region in the contig sequence from the draft genome (if stitching at the end, put -1)
+  -e approximate end position of the repeat region in the contig sequence from the draft genome (if stitching at the beginning, put -1)
+  -o path to the directory where RAmbler will put all the generated outputs (always put the same one as run.sh) -s estimated length of the repeat resolved contig in bp
 </pre>